ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 >**Note:** If you don't have an ECC public key, change the filename

 ### Disable swap space
 K8s requires that swap partition be **disabled** on master and worker node of a cluster.
 As of this writing, Ubuntu 22.04 with minimal install has swap space disabled by default.
-If this is the case, skip to the next section.
+If the case of Ubuntu 22.04, swap is disabled.
+You can skip to the next section if this is the case.

 You can check if swap is enable with the command:
 ```sh